 Lisbon is the largest city in Portugal and is said to be the second-oldest European capital after Athens.
-I only spent 3 nights in Lisbon because I split my time between here and Porto however I recommend at least 5 nights to truly experience the city.
-There are so many day trips that can be taken from Lisbon that you could easily spend a week in the city and still have plenty to do, it’s rich with culture, music and delicious food.
-If you’re thinking of visiting, here are my top 7 things to do in Lisbon.
+I only spent 3 nights in Lisbon since I split my time between here and Porto, but if you have time, I recommend at least 5 nights to truly experience the city.
+There are so many day trips that can be taken from Lisbon that you could easily spend a week here and still have plenty to do.
+A city rich with culture, music, and delicious food, here are the top 7 things to do in Lisbon.

 1. visit lx factory

-Fast forward to the late 20th century and the location was abandoned, run-down and desperately needed a makeover.
-A private investor decided to take on the challenge of creating something new out of a space with over one hundred years of history and now today the space is home to businesses ranging from cafés, restaurants, design houses, showrooms, shops, and art installations.
+Fast forward to the late 20th century and the location was abandoned, run-down, and desperately needed a makeover.
+A private investor decided to take on the challenge of creating something new out of a space with over one hundred years of history, and now, the space is home to businesses ranging from cafés to restaurants, design houses, showrooms, shops, and art installations.

 2. lunch with a view